StudSec/Workshops/README.md

 # Workshops
 This repository contains all technical files used in the workshops.
 For previous iterations of the workshop see the `legacy` branch.
+The workshops themselves can be found at https://wiki.studsec.nl/books/workshops